The AT&T Issue Brief Library

 Universal Design Statement

-In 1998, AT&T adopted a Universal Design Policy to convey our commitment to designing and developing products and services that are accessible to and usable by customers with disabilities and older users.
+In 1998, AT&T adopted a Universal Design Statement to convey our commitment to designing and developing products and services that are accessible and usable for older customers and those with disabilities.
 In this case, “universal design” is not a specific solution, but rather a concept and a process of making technology usable for millions of older Americans and those with disabilities who depend on communications technology for employment, education, social interaction, recreation and other life activities.
 This requires AT&T and our suppliers and vendors to think inclusively about who will use our products and services, and to create solutions that meet varying needs by:

 - Designing for customers with disabilities;

 - Considering users in limiting conditions such as loud environments or divided attention; and

 - Making products flexible enough to accommodate a diverse population and the different ways in which people use them.

 AT&T’s Advisory Panel on Access & Aging

-We participate in ongoing work with the disability community, including with the Advisory Panel on Access & Aging (AAPAA).
-Comprising national leaders in assistive technology, aging and cross-disability issues, AAPAA provides disability-related advice and counsel to AT&T leadership teams.
-This expert panel meets regularly with AT&T leaders (from AT&T Labs to Marketing to Human Resources) and provides ongoing input on accessibility efforts.
+We participate in ongoing work with the disability community, including through the AT&T Advisory Panel on Access & Aging (AAPAA).
+Comprised of national leaders in assistive technology, aging and cross-disability issues, the AAPAA provides disability-related advice and counsel to AT&T leadership teams.
+This expert panel meets regularly with AT&T leaders—from AT&T Labs to Marketing to Human Resources—and provides ongoing input on accessibility efforts.
 Read more about the AAPAA.